-We do not currently have sufficient capital for the development and commercialization of our lead product candidate and we will need to continue to seek capital from time to time to continue development of our lead product candidates and to acquire and develop other product candidates.
-Our first product candidate is not expected to be commercialized, if approved, until at least 2017 and we do not expect that the partnering revenues it will generate will be sufficient to fund our ongoing operations.
-Our cash balance as of September 30, 2015 was approximately \$24.8 million.
-As of September 30, 2015, we believe that we have enough cash to finance research and development and to cover our ongoing working capital needs through the third quarter 2016.
+Although we believe we have enough working capital for operations for the next 12 months, we do not currently have sufficient capital for the development and commercialization of our lead product candidate and we will need to continue to seek capital from time to time to continue development of our lead product candidates and to acquire and develop other product candidates.
+Our first product candidate is not expected to be commercialized, if approved, until at least 2018 and we do not expect that the partnering revenues it will generate will be sufficient to fund our ongoing operations.
+Our cash balance as of March 31, 2016 was approximately \$22.2 million.
+During the three months ended March 31, 2016, we raised total net proceeds of approximately \$1.5 million from the completion of public offerings of common stock.
+We believe we have enough cash for at least the next 12 months to finance research and development and to cover our ongoing working capital needs.